 For I know the plans I have for you,” says the Lord.

 “They are plans for good and not for disaster, to give you a future and a hope.
-Jeremiah 29:11 (NLT)
+Jer.
+29:11

 And I am certain that God, who began the good work within you, will continue his work until it is finally finished on the day when Christ Jesus returns.
-Philippians 1:6
+Phil.
+1:6

 Our salvation is a work we didn’t begin, and you alone can finish.
-We never could’ve performed our way out of our sin, or earned our way into your love.
-From beginning to end, our salvation is all of grace, declaring your glory and our blessing.
+We can’t perform our way out of sin, or earn our way into your love.
+From beginning to end, salvation is all of grace—the whole “redemptive enchilada.”
+We contributed nothing but our sin to our salvation, and you gave us everything in your Son.
+Thank you, Father.

-For so great a salvation we worship you; for so awesome a Savior, we adore you; for another day to live to your glory, we thank you.
+We live in anticipation of the Day when we will be as lovely and loving as Jesus; for you have guaranteed it (1 John 3:1-3).
+For so great a salvation we worship you; for so awesome a Savior, we adore you; for another November Monday to live to your glory, we praise you.
 So very Amen we pray, in Jesus’ glorious and grace-full name.